laurosilini/laurosilini.github.io/README.md

 Hi!
 My name is **Lauro Silini**.

-On September 1st 2024 I will start a fellowship at [ISTA](https://mathematics.pages.ist.ac.at/).
+On September 1st 2024 I will start a fellowship at [ISTA](https://mathematics.pages.ist.ac.at/) in Austria.

 I'm interested in Geometric Analysis, Riemannian Geometry, Optimal Transport and Fluid dynamics.